vectordotdev/timber-elixir/README.md

     end
     ```

-2. Run `mix deps.get` in your shell.
+2. In your shell, run `mix deps.get`.

-3. Run `mix timber.install your-timber-app-api-key`
+3. In your sheel, run `mix timber.install your-timber-app-api-key`.

     * You can obtain your API key by [adding your application within Timber](https://app.timber.io).
 Each app has it's own unique API key.